f5devcentral/access-labs/class1/module1/lab2.rst

 Objectives
 ----------

-The lab steps through the provisioning process and various menu items for Access Policy Manager (APM).
-The goal of this lab is to instruct users on enabling the module from their BIG-IP platforms and examine the components of APM.
+The intention of this lab will be to show how to enable Access Policy Manager (APM) through resource provisioning.
+Next we will explore all the components within the **Access** left menu.
+This is not a deep dive on the components but an overview of the components/features of APM.

 Lab Requirements
 ----------------